Khedivate of Egypt: Wars against the Turks

 Although Muhammad Ali had only been granted the title of wali, he proclaimed himself khedive, or hereditary viceroy, early on during his rule.
 The Ottoman government, although irritated, did nothing until Muhammad Ali invaded Ottoman-ruled Syria in 1831.
-The governorship of Syria had been promised him by the sultan, Mahmud II, for his assistance during the Greek War of Independence, but the title was not granted to him after the war.
+The governorship of Syria had been promised to him by the sultan, Mahmud II, for his assistance during the Greek War of Independence, but the title was not granted to him after the war.
 This caused the Ottomans, allied with the British, to counter-attack in 1839.

 In 1840, the British bombarded Beirut and an Anglo-Ottoman force landed and seized Acre.
 The Egyptian army was forced to retreat back home, and Syria again became an Ottoman province.
 As a result of the Convention of London (1840), Muhammad Ali gave up all conquered lands with the exception of the Sudan and was, in turn, granted the hereditary governorship of the Sudan.

 Muhammad Ali's successors

 By 1848, Muhammad Ali was old and senile enough for his tuberculosis-ridden son, Ibrahim, to demand his accession to the governorship.
 The Ottoman sultan acceded to the demands, and Muhammad Ali was removed from power.
 However, Ibrahim died of his disease months later, outlived by his father, who died in 1849.

 Ibrahim was succeeded by his nephew Abbas I, who undid many of Muhammad Ali's accomplishments.
 Abbas was assassinated by two of his slaves in 1854, and Muhammad Ali's fourth son, Sa'id, succeeded him.
 Sa'id brought back many of his father's policies but otherwise had an unremarkable reign.
+Ismail Pasha replaced Turkish with Arabic as the administrative and elite language, further reducing Turkish influence in Egypt and enhancing Egypt’s modernization and independence.

 Invasion of East Africa

-In the early 19th Century the Egyptians tried multiple attempts to take full control of the Nile River and with that take control of the Horn of Africa which was a Key route to enter the Southern Arabian peninsula.
+In the early 19th сentury the Egyptians tried multiple attempts to take full control of the Nile River and with that take control of the Horn of Africa which was a Key route to enter the Southern Arabian peninsula.
 After failing multiple times to take control of the Bogos/Hamassien however these attempted invasions were repelled by the emperor at the time Tewedros.

 Sa'id ruled for only nine years, and his nephew Isma'il, another grandson of Muhammad Ali, became wali.
 In 1866 the polity occupied the Emirate of Harar.
 In 1867, the Ottoman sultan acknowledged Isma'il's use of the title khedive.
-In 1874, Ismail Pasha ordered the deputation of warships to patrol Tadjoura whereafter for ten years, the Khedivate was established from Zaylac to Berbera, until their withdrawal in April 1884 and failed attempts to establish themselves beyond Berbera and the eastern littoral of Somalia.
+In 1874, Ismail Pasha ordered the deputation of warships to patrol Tadjoura whereafter for ten years, the Khedivate was established from Zeila to Berbera, until their withdrawal in April 1884 and failed attempts to establish themselves beyond Berbera and the eastern littoral of Somalia.